What is a design sprint?

 Preparing for your first design sprint

 Preparing for a design sprint is an exciting and collaborative process for your team.
-It involves the following steps:
+See below as we look into the steps involved.

 Recommended resource: The official remote design sprint template

 Key principles your team can learn from a design sprint

 As you conduct design sprints regularly, you’ll learn several important design principles.
 See below as we explore each principle further.

 Focus on the user

 A design sprint emphasizes understanding the needs of the user and developing solutions that address their problems.
 By focusing on the user, you’ll create solutions that are more likely to be successful.

 A design sprint brings together people from different disciplines and encourages them to work together to create solutions.
 By collaborating, you can benefit from diverse perspectives and expertise.